cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 3. s = z * inv mod n
 4. sig = int_to_bytes(s, kLen)
 5. result = RSASSA-PSS-VERIFY(pkS, msg, sig) with
-   Hash, MGF, and sLenInBytes as defined in the parameters
+   Hash, MGF, and sLen as defined in the parameters
 6. If result = "valid signature", output sig, else raise "invalid signature" and stop
 ~~~